jtkovacs/jtkovacs.github.io/REFS/databases.md

 ##### Associative entities

-- “Many-to-many” relationships are “resolved” with an “associative entity” that has a combined primary key (PK), both of which are foreign keys (FK)
+“Many-to-many” relationships must be “resolved” with an “associative entity” (AKA junction table) that has a combined primary key (PK), both of which are foreign keys (FK).

-When two entities are related in many-to-many fashion, an associative entity must be created to resolve the relationship.
 For example, consider a taxi company that owns cars; employs drivers; randomly assigns each driver a car for their shift; and wants to maintain a record for liability purposes.
-Entities CAR and DRIVER have a many-to-many relationship, since a driver will be assigned to multiple cars over the course of their employment.
+Entities CAR and DRIVER have a many-to-many relationship, since a driver will be assigned to multiple cars over the course of their employment and a car will likewise be driven by many different drivers.
 To capture the necessary data, SHIFTS is created as an associative entity with attributes driver ID, car ID, and shift date.

-Resolve many-to-many relationships by adding a junction table with the two tables’ PKs as its composite PK;

 ##### Superclasses and subclasses